38th General Assembly of Nova Scotia

 The 38th General Assembly of Nova Scotia represented Nova Scotia between June 25, 1925, through September 5, 1928.
 The first session of this assembly was convened on February 9, 1926.
 There were three sessions of the assembly during this period.

 The election of 1925 represented a shift in Nova Scotia politics as the 37th General Assembly would mark the return of the Conservatives to government after a forty-three year absence.

 One of the most significant pieces of legislation to come out of this General Assembly is that of An Act Abolishing the Legislative Council and Amending the Constitution of the Province, in 1928.
-This act abolished the Legislative Council of the Nova Scotia Legislature, the legislature's upper house.
-When Rhodes came into office in 1926, it had only one Conservative member and 17 Liberal members, with three vacancies; Rhodes would ultimately appoint 15 new Councillors in order to pack the Council for means of abolition, while dismissing all but a handful of Liberal Councillors.
+This act abolished the Legislative Council, the General Assembly's upper house.
+When Edgar Rhodes became premier in 1925, the Legislative Council had only one Conservative member and 17 Liberal members, with three vacancies; Rhodes ultimately had 15 new councillors appointed in order to pack the Council for means of abolition, while dismissing all but a handful of Liberal councillors.